raspware/drums-to-tracks/README.md

 # Drums to Tracks!

+This is a simple MIDI tool that extracts the drum notes and places them on their own track (not to mention adding a little human-touch to any drum notes that are not a snare or bass drum).

+## Why?
-A simple MIDI tool that extracts the drum notes and places them in their own tracks.
-I developed this as I tend to write my initial drums using [TuxGuitar](http://www.tuxguitar.com.ar/) with all drums on a single track.
-However, when importing this into my chosen DAW [Cakewalk](https://www.bandlab.com/products/cakewalk) I like to have all parts of the drums on separate tracks.
-So rather than manually selecting, moving, copying, pasting notes and creating loads of tracks in Cakewalk, I decided to make this tool!
+I developed this as I tend to write my initial drums of a song using [TuxGuitar](http://www.tuxguitar.com.ar/) on a single drum track.
+However, when importing this into my chosen DAW ([Cakewalk](https://www.bandlab.com/products/cakewalk)) I like to have all parts of the drums separated on individual tracks (as I can then apply all kinds of effects on them individually).
+So, rather than manually selecting, moving, copying, pasting notes (on the piano-roll) and creating loads of tracks in Cakewalk, I decided to make a tool to do it for me!

 ## How to use